michielskobe/rnd-final-project/docs/project/petalinux.md

 ### Changing the hostname

 Lastly, we changed the hostname of the system from **u96v2-sbc-base-2023-2** to **blendinator** to fit our project.
-This can be done by running `petalinux-config` again and changing the name in `firmware version settings`.
+This can be done by running `petalinux-config` again and changing the 'Host Name' in `Firmware Version Configuration`.

 From now on, we can connect to the system by starting a connection to `blendinator.local`.